maxxima/traefik-for-laravel-forge/README.md

 * https://plausible.io/docs/self-hosting
 * https://www.digitalocean.com/community/tutorials/how-to-use-traefik-as-a-reverse-proxy-for-docker-containers-on-ubuntu-20-04

-## Original instructions
+## Additional notes

 The original README from the Traefik repository is below.
+The command sets up the basic auth used to protect your Traefik dashboard.

+### Original instructions from forked repo

 Step 1.
 Deploy Script
 Refer to (deploy script)[./Taskfile], in function `baseDeployScript`